-This is an excellent combo to effectively tackle acne but it has a downside of leaving the skin dry and uncomfortable.
+This is an excellent combo to tackle acne effectively but it has the downside of leaving the skin dry and uncomfortable.

-So, today’s article is going to be a Drunk Elephant vs Paula’s Choice overnight masks comparison, and I will be talking about the consistency, performance, price point, compatibility, etc.
+Today’s article is going to be my Drunk Elephant vs. Paula’s Choice overnight masks comparison review, and I will be comparing the…

-So if you are interested to find out how these two worked for my oily/acne-prone skin then keep on reading.
+If you are interested in finding out how these two worked for my oily/acne-prone skin, keep reading.

 So, I actually already talked about Drunk Elephant’s F-Balm in a separate review and I have been using it for about two months now.

-The F-Balm is a hydrating overnight mask that is intended to plump and replenish the skin as well as strengthen its acid mantle and improve its function.
+The F-Balm is a hydrating overnight mask intended to plump and replenish the skin and strengthen its acid mantle and improve its function.

 The F-Balm is formulated with a blend of replenishing ingredients such as niacinamide, sodium PCA, squalane, five forms of ceramides, omega fatty acids, and antioxidants that help repair the skin barrier after being damaged by continuous exposure to harsh treatments and various environmental aggressors.

 Its superstar ingredient is vitamin F is a combination of linoleic which is an Omega-6 and alpha-linoleic acid, which is an Omega-3.

 The tiny beads in this product loaded with vitamin F burst during application to deliver that boost of emollience and soothing hydration.

 The F-Balm has a thick and creamy consistency but there is also a little bit of that gel texture that can be noticed here.